The International Games Inventors’ Fair is being given a new and modern backdrop.

 Looking back over a quarter of a century, the inventors’ fair in Munich-Haar achieved a lot.
 A large number of games have already found their way to a publisher and to success on the market.
 We don’t want to stop there.
 Instead, with our bold new stimulus we aim to provide even shorter paths and even closer connections between authors and publishers.

-Summary: Internationale Spieleerfindermesse/Game Inventors Convention on Friday 3/2/2023 in 11.1 Hall; entry to the Nuremberg Exhibition Centre via Entrance Mitte.
+Summary: Internationale Spieleerfindermesse/Game Inventors Convention on Friday 2/2/2023 in the NCC; entry to the Nuremberg Exhibition Centre via Entrance Mitte.
 Set-up 8 am to 9 am, Game Inventor Convention 9 am to 6 pm, Gaming Hour from 6 pm.
 The attendance fee includes a day ticket to the fair, a presentation table and chairs, trade fair wi-fi, a locker, a free entry on the website and in the Game Inventor Guide, online message to games editors on the Spielwarenmesse website, and the Gaming Hour.